MajorCaiger/Dispatcher/README.md

 Dispatcher
 ==========
 Dispatcher is a Zend Framework 2 module that allows you to configure each route to dispatch to multiple controllers per request, and then stitches together the views.
-This allows you to widgetize your application, and allows you to further seperate your code which makes it more re-useable and testable.
+This allows you to widgetize your application, and allows you to further separate your code which makes it more re-useable and testable.

 ### Installation